 - If a student’s first term of enrollment is summer, he or she must be enrolled full-time that summer.
 For the second and subsequent summer terms, he or she does not need to be enrolled.

 - In the final academic term of a student’s program of study, enrollment may be for fewer than 12 credits if the student has fewer than 12 credits left to complete their academic program, but the student may not be enrolled in only online courses at any time during the academic term.
 The student must have on-ground course enrollment throughout the academic term.
-Additionally, if the student does have 12 credits left to take in the last term, the student must take at least 8 to 9 credits of on-ground course work as explained previously to maintain his or her F-1 or J-1 status.

 Contact the OGS office if you would like or need one-on-one guidance and assistance on the vast array of federal requirements and procedures related to immigration and maintaining your legal status throughout your studies.